 It is known that humidity is one of the most important factors that influence the appearance of paintings, no matter whether they are old or new.
 Art handlers in museums always control the level of humidity in exhibition halls even if they don’t tell about it.
 Increased level of humidity may damage the surface of a painting, while too low humidity may cause cracking.
 Special equipment is typically used to measure humidity.

 Temperature is another factor that may cause problems.
-The temperature in the room where different paintings are exhibited should be stable and moderate because increased temperature is harmful to all types of paintings – from watercolors up to oils.
-In addition, it is important to make sure that acceptable temperature is combined with the necessary level of humidity to form the perfect microclimate.
+The temperature in the room where different paintings are exhibited should be stable and moderate because the increased temperature is harmful to all types of paintings – from watercolors up to oils.
+In addition, it is important to make sure that an acceptable temperature is combined with the necessary level of humidity to form the perfect microclimate.

 Lighting is another factor important for quality artwork storage.
 It is impossible to store or exhibit paintings without considering this critical aspect.
-Professionals recommend to create proper lighting for each painting to highlight their uniqueness.
+Professionals recommend creating proper lighting for each painting to highlight their uniqueness.
 Otherwise, all their advantages will not be visible to people.
 Excessive lighting or continuous sunlight exposure may cause fading of paints, which is exceptionally undesirable.

 This is an obligatory factor that should be considered for safe artwork storage.
 The lack of airing may cause condensate formation or even molding, which are very harmful to all pieces of art.